awidne/static-frontpage/content/cv.md

 ## Cirriculum Vitae | Jack Xue

 Medical student at Queen's University School of Medicine with a background in chemistry and biology.
-Skills and experiences in teaching, non-profit management, research, and more.

 ### Education